 “I differ from Freud in that I think that most of these dreams are neither obscure or bowdlerized, but rather they are transparent and unedited.
 They reveal clearly meaningful, undisguised, and often highly conflictual themes worthy of note by the dreamer (and any interpretive assistant).
 My position echoes Jung’s notion of dreams as transparently meaningful and does away with any manifest and latent content.”

 Hobson’s study of rapid eye movement (REM) and sleep labs incorporated more scientific study of dreaming than Freud’s and his descendants’ use of self-reported dreaming.
 “The form of dreams is related to brain activity in sleep; and that the brain is first turned on (activated) during sleep and then generates and integrates (synthesizes) its own sensory and motor information,” he writes.
 “The sensory and motor signals that the brain automatically generates are both the driving force and the directional vector for the dream plot, which is synthesized in light of an individual’s past experiences, attitudes, and expectations.”

-His book, “Dream Life,” conducts an experimental investigation into his life and work.
+His book, “Dream Life: An Experimental Memoir,” conducts an experimental investigation into his life and work.
 Dreams — most intense in REM sleep, when the brain is active — need no Freudian-style decoding, he says.
 Dreaming is a glorious mental state, to be enjoyed and studied for what it tells us about consciousness.